v2popawa/A2_Group8A_MidTermGame/Readme.md

 - Read the question in the speech bubble.
 - Click the correct words in order to build the sentence.
 - Words move around the screen.
-- Some words are distractors
+- Some words are distractors.

 Distractions